Can Penetration Tests Actually Help Overcome the Cybersecurity Crisis?

 What is the estimated business value for conducting Penetration Tests?

 Most importantly, it helps determine the vulnerabilities that can bring high risks that can be a combination of lower-risk vulnerabilities.
 It helps evaluate the impact of the potential attack on the business and its operational activities.
 Pen tests further help to test the ability of the network to detect the attack and respond to it.
-With this, it gives evidence for added investments in security protocols, investors, and technology for meeting compliance.
+With this, it gives the evidence for added investments in security protocols, investors, and technology, for meeting compliance.

 Automated Penetration tests can bring tremendous value by detecting and addressing threats by leveraging frameworks across various scenarios.
-At the same time, applying logic and ensuring that the right automation strategy is implemented to derive the results is essential.
-It can involve tools and frameworks, but human logic is important to streamline the tests and think along the lines of an attacker who could conceptualize an attack on your system.
+At the same time, it is important to apply logic and ensure that the right automation strategy is put in place to derive the results.
+It can involve tools and frameworks, but human logic is important to streamline the tests and think in lines of an attacker who could be conceptualizing an attack on your system.

 In Conclusion